gld2122/gld_thesis/Diacritics.md

-Anglo-American law generally holds the naming of a child to be the right and responsibility of the parents.
-In many American states, however, this right is abridged with regard to the inclusion of diacritical marks, which laws [Larson11] investigated in his article. permitted by the Office of Vital Statistics to add a diacritical mark (eg María) to the name of a child born in the state.
-Such states include California, Massachusetts, New Hampshire, and Kansas.
+American law generally holds the naming of a child to be the right and responsibility of the parents.
+In many American states, however, this right is abridged with reference to diacritical marks, a common feature in many languages around the world.
+[Larson11] investigates this in his study of American naming law, finding states with such rules to include California, Massachusetts, New Hampshire, and Kansas:

 ## California